smparedes/com.stevenparedes.selenium-google-store/README.md

 3. In the command line type: mvn clean install or mvn clean test.

 You should see the Chrome browser appear assuming you have the correct chrome driver.

-Currently I am running the chromedriver version for Chrom 79.
+*Note: Currently, I am running the chromedriver version for Chrome 79.*